Benorli/Ben-orli/content/projects/edplace/index.md

 ## EdPlace Recommender

 I was part of a team that built the recommender [EdPlace](https://www.edplace.com/) uses to recommend content to students.
 As this is a commercial project, it is not possible to discuss the details of data here, but I can share the main ideas behind the recommender.
-Even though the EDA can't be shared, please be rest assured we explored distributions of features, looked into PCA, co-linearities, and correlations.
+Even though the EDA can't be shared, please be assured we explored distributions of features, looked into PCA, co-linearities, and correlations.

 ## The Business Problem

 At the time of the project, there were over 100,000 students on EdPlace.
 They have thousands of worksheets, crafted by experienced teachers across maths, science, and English.
-This amount of content can be overwhelming. **EdPlace recommends a new worksheet to each student** to engage them with new content, improve user experience, and guide students on their learning journey,.
+This amount of content can be overwhelming. **EdPlace recommends a new worksheet to each student** to engage them with new content, improve user experience, and guide students on their learning journey.
 The old recommender followed the syllabus.
 This is a good starting point.
 However:

 1. **The students performance wasn't taken into account**.
 A struggling student would get identical recommendations to a confident student.
 2. **The order was fixed, and imposed by teachers**.
 It couldn't learn and adapt from paths or connections discovered by students.
 3. **This is a one size fits all solution**.
-Individual differences aren't taken into account.
+Individual differences weren't taken into account.

 ## The Technical Problem